 I’ve always wanted to direct a show.
 Can I do that?

 Yes!
 Take the Fundamentals of Directing class and then students are welcome to present a proposal for a student directed show.
 This can be done for credit as a directed study or independent study.

 Absolutely.
 It’s a course option, though not a requirement.

 Helping your child look for the right kind of school is not easy.
-Many large schools offer a good program to help develop a student’s acting process.
+Many large schools offer a good program to help develop a student’s theatre process.
 What’s great about Asbury is in addition to good training, classes are kept small allowing personalized attention to each student’s artistic growth.
 As a Christian liberal arts university, the Theatre faculty are here to teach, but are also helpful and encouraging of students in their life journey.
 You’re not a number here, but part of a supportive community.